 10. Keep Your Status Fresh

-Depending on your settings, LinkedIn users and recruiters can view your activity.
-It’s a good indicator for them to see that your profile is active.
-That being said, you should always update your status regularly.
+LinkedIn users and recruiters can view your activity depending on your settings, and it’s a good indicator for them to see that your profile is active.
+That being said, you should constantly update your status regularly.
 If you’ve attended an online course or read an informative article, consider sharing that on your account.

 11. Avoid Canned Words

-The most appropriate, and least irritating, way to grow your network and to get business through LinkedIn is to build authentic relationships.
-If you genuinely care, don’t use canned words like “LinkedIn marketing guru” and you’ll be much more successful.
+Building authentic relationships is the most appropriate and least irritating way to grow your network and get business through LinkedIn.
+If you genuinely care, don’t use canned words like “LinkedIn marketing guru,” and you’ll be much more successful.

 - Extensive experience